Traffic, long lines, waiting too long for a process to end… the result is absolute impatience and bad temper.

 Let’s face it, not all of us are patient when it comes to waiting for such inconveniences to end and feel instant relief the moment things go back smoothly.
 As the saying goes, time is gold… precious, I must say.
 A minute lost is a moment wasted.
 Not that we wanted to rush things our way, but waiting at a time of inconvenience is absolutely ridiculous.

 I have high expectations when it comes to services and traffic situations.
-I always make sure that everything goes smoothly as expected, though at times there are some inconvenience.
+I always make sure that everything goes smoothly as expected, though at times there is some inconvenience.
 Of course, a slight case of inconvenience is enough to make me rant about how terrible the situation is.
 Pardon for being rude in this case, but as you can see, I have high expectations.
 Do I have to repeat that again?

 Fast [and reliable] service?
 Sure, everybody would love that.
 But when fast isn’t really fast enough, you might say that they’re misleading a lot of people into expecting a better and faster service (like courier service, telecom/internet service, etc.) and thinking that they’re using the word “fast” as a marketing strategy.
-A little slow is okay, but too slow isn’t.
+A little slow is okay but too slow isn’t.

 Long queues in counters (especially in supermarkets) is expected when there are a lot of customers/buyers.
-But to think that the reason for such long queues are problems with bar codes and not enough counters to serve a lot of customers, well this isn’t going to make them happy and would make them rant some complaints about inconvenience.
-I experienced that a few times, and that makes me real impatient, even though I’m not in a real hurry (or maybe I am).
+But to think that the reason for such long queues is problems with bar codes and not enough counters to serve a lot of customers, well this isn’t going to make them happy and would make them rant some complaints about the inconvenience.
+I experienced that a few times, and that makes me really impatient, even though I’m not in a real hurry (or maybe I am).
 I could have been considerate, but not at all times.

 Why [the heck] are we being impatient anyway?
 What’s the rush?
 What’s the reason for ranting about slow service and a lot of inconveniences?

 - We have such high expectations when it comes to services and anything else (as explained earlier in this article)